nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/zigbee_fota.rst

   The call to the :c:func:`boot_write_img_confirmed()` will have no effect.
 * The current DFU limitations and dependencies are enforced by the :kconfig:option:`CONFIG_NRF53_MULTI_IMAGE_UPDATE` Kconfig option.
 * The version of the network core image is always set to the same value as the application core image.
-  Its value can be configured using the :kconfig:option:`CONFIG_MCUBOOT_IMAGE_VERSION` Kconfig option.
+  Its value can be configured using the :kconfig:option:`CONFIG_MCUBOOT_IMGTOOL_SIGN_VERSION` Kconfig option.
 * The MCUboot header is not stored inside the network core flash memory.
   As a result, it is impossible to read the version of the currently running network core image.